AlecBenzer/alecbenzer.github.com/_posts/2013-06-10-red-wedding-gots3-ending.md

 ---
 layout: "post"
-title: "Half-drunken ramblings on \"The Red Wedding\" and the ending of <em>Game of Thrones</em>' third season"
+title: "Half-drunken ramblings on “The Red Wedding” and the ending of <em>Game of Thrones</em>’ third season"
 ---

 This post is primarily directed at any _Game of Thrones_ watchers who haven't also read the books, and are somewhat upset at how season 3 of the show ended.
 Though it likely goes without saying, spoiler alerts through season 3.
 I also talk _about_ some things that happen later, without really mentioning what they are, but if you feel like you might consider that a spoiler then you should probably leave.
 Also, warning: I'm slightly drunk, a little upset, and putting on my srs bsns hat.